Christian Walton joined Albion in 2013 after progressing through the youth ranks with Plymouth Argyle.

 Two years with the Latics between 2017-19 saw him win promotion to the Championship from League One and help establish Paul Cook's side in the second-tier.

-Tony Mowbray's Blackburn Rovers took the keeper on loan last season, where he played every minute of Championship football for Rovers, as they finished 11th.
+Tony Mowbray's Blackburn Rovers took the keeper on loan for the 2019/20 season, where he played every minute of Championship football for Rovers, as they finished 11th.

 Walton: Albion loan system works well